elorzafe/amplify-types/RFC.md

 ## TypeScript support for Amplify Configuration

-In order to help developers to configure Amplify categories, we are introducing type support for the `Amplify.configure` API.
+To help customers configure Amplify categories, we are introducing type support for the `Amplify.configure` API.
+The examples below demonstrate an `Auth` configuration.
-This change provides IntelliSense on the configuration for each category.
-Example bellow shows an `Auth` configuration.

 **Amplify v5 (`aws-amplify@5`)**